MonisolaOye/Superstore-Dataset/README.md

-_Insight_:
-The total number order received is 9994

 3. What is the sales made per each year?

 The EXTRACT function was used get the unique year number and the SUM function was used to get yearly sales as shown in the image below